MattechLab/monalisa/README.md

 For better installation guidelines and much more **check Monalisa's documentation** [here](https://mattechlab.github.io/monalisa/)!

+## Navigating This Repository

+This repository is organized into 5 main subfolders, each with a specific purpose:

+- **`demo/`** – Example scripts and tutorials demonstrating how to use the toolbox.

+- **`docs/`** – Documentation sources and build tools for generating the project’s documentation.

+- **`src/`** – Core source code of the Monalisa toolbox.
+This is where the main functionality is implemented.

+- **`third_part/`** – Third-party software dependencies (some with local modifications).
+These are distributed under licenses different from Monalisa’s.

+- **`tests/`** – Unit tests and validation scripts to ensure code reliability.

 ## Help us improve

 Monalisa is still very young.
 If you encounter an issue, please consider **opening a GitHub issue** in the repository.
 If you know how to fix the problem, feel free to submit a pull request!